26 July 2021

 MangroveWatch aims to help

 MangroveWatch is a monitoring program devised by scientists Dr Norm Duke and Jock Mackenzie.
-It focuses on the health of estuaries, shorelines and waterways and advises on scientific and environmental management needs to encourage protection of threatened tidal wetland ecosystems, especially mangrove and saltmarsh habitats.
+It focuses on the health of estuaries, shorelines and waterways and advises on scientific and environmental management needs to encourage the protection of threatened tidal wetland ecosystems, especially mangrove and saltmarsh habitats.

 A collaborative effort between citizen scientists and volunteers, traditional owners, government, industry and scientists, the project advocates for more sustainable management, shoreline rehabilitation and conservation of these uniquely beneficial plant and animal communities.